imaginal/openprocurement.transfuse/README.md

 * SqliteDatabase
 * PostgresqlDatabase
 * MySQLDatabase
-* and other via peewee
+* ... and other supported by peewee

 Usage
 ----------